 Several times he was invited to work with Staatsballett Berlin, Wiener Staatsballett, or Kammeroper Wien, he choreographed the opening of the Vienna Opera Ball in four seasons.
 Repeatedly he has choreographed and directed the opening ceremony of the world famous “Life Ball” in Vienna, dedicating this work to charity.
 He has been awarded with the critic’s award “Golden Mask” Poland in 2005/06 (production of the year), 2006/07 (stage director and choreographer of the year) and 2007/08 (stage director of the year), in 2011 he was honoured with the Premio Anita Bucchi (best light design) and the Premio Montepaschi „L’italia che danza” as choreographer of the year.

 In 2016 he was invited by Béjart Ballet Lausanne to create a choreography for Gil Roman, the Artistic Director of the company.
 In summer 2016 Salzburger Festspiele entrusted him, teaming up with Reinhard von der Thannen, with the co-staging and choreography of Gounod’s “Faust”.
-Most recently he directed for Kammeroper Schloss Rheinsberg, the renamed festival for young opera singers, a new Open Air staging of “Carmen”. — August 2017
+He directed for Kammeroper Schloss Rheinsberg, the renamed festival for young opera singers, a new Open Air staging of “Carmen”, and most recently two operettas “Die Fledermaus” for the Grand Theatre Lodz as well as “Wiener Blut” for the Estonian Theater Vanemuine. — December 2018